Boosting Open Set Recognition Performance through Modulated Representation Learning: Proposed Method

-Through experimental results, we find that NegCosSch is better for OSR than CosSch or any other value of $k$ in GCosSch.
-The model settles down better if the final few epochs maintain a higher temperature rather than follow the wave (epochs 500-600 in Figure \ref{fig:temp_sche}).
-Although initially aimed for OSR, the NegCosSch also improves performance for closed set classification while incurring no additional computational burden as it only includes an epoch-dependent temperature in a loss function.
+Our experiments demonstrate that NegCosSch surpasses both CosSch and GCosSch (with other values of $k \ne 1$) in OSR performance.
+Although initially aimed for OSR, NegCosSch also improves closed set classification, while being applicable to any model architecture and loss function, such as CE, SupCon and ARPL \citep{chen2021adversarial} and incurring no additional computational burden, as it only includes an epoch-dependent temperature in a loss function.